ehn-dcc-development/eu-dcc-overview/readme.md

 In addition, we gratefully host example implementations of various components of the DCC.
 We aim to provide examples in a broad range of languages and platforms and welcome any contributions.
 Do you have something that you would like to contribute?
 Then read [contributing.md](contributing.md) and get started today.

-**If you just want to see how the entire system in action on your own computer: check out (this repository)[https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial].**
+**If you just want to see how the entire system in action on your own computer: check out [this repository]([https://github.com/ehn-dcc-development/ehn-sign-verify-python-trivial).**

 ## Organization